dkondor/wayland-screenlock-proxy/README.md

  - Locking the screen in response to the `Lock` signal on the current session (e.g. when running `loginctl lock-session`).
  - Unlocking the screen in response to the `Unlock` signal (e.g. when running `loginctl unlock-session` -- only if the screenlocker allows a clean exit; not available with `waylock`).
  - Locking the screen when the system is suspended (in response to the `PrepareForSleep` signal), and delaying suspend until the screen is succesfully locked.
+ - Locking the screen after being idle for a specified time (using the `ext-idle-notify-v1` protocol)
  - Setting the `LockedHint` property on the corresponding session according to the lock state.
  - Restarting a screenlocker that crashed or exited without unlocking the screen.

-The following are not (yet) supported:
- - Locking the screen after an idle timeout.
-Use e.g. `swayidle timeout 300 'loginctl lock-session'` to achieve this.
- - Disallowing the `Unlock` signal.

 ## Requirements